Blakenham Woodland Garden; snowdrops in a magical Suffolk setting

 “All the shrubs and trees in the garden have had exotic adventures to reach this one small garden in Suffolk,” adds Marcia.
 “It’s doubtless what makes it so magical, so peaceful and so other worldly.”

-Discover more about Blakenham Woodland Garden and make a note in your diary to join Marcia for the magnificent magnolias when she opens the garden in April (subject to local restrictions) Read more here
+Discover more about Blakenham Woodland Garden and make a note in your diary to join Marcia for the sumptuous snowdrops on Sunday 13th February 2022.
+Read more here

 Nivalis, Nivalis Flore Pleno, Wendy’s Gold ,Helen Tomlinson, John Morley.
 Plicatus Baxendles Late, Priscilla Bacon, Maidwell, Godfrey Owen, James Backhouse , ‘Great Glemham’ , Elwesii Sam Arnott.